hbctraining/main/announcement.md

 This 2-day hands-on workshop will cover the basics of ChIP-seq analysis; from designing a good experiment to peak calling and performing a multitude of QC steps.
 This workshop requires participants to have a working knowledge of both R and shell, since we will be using HMS-RC's O2 cluster for some of the work and doing other analyses locally.

 ### Single cell RNA-seq
 This workshop will be either 2 or 3 days long and will be offered in Summer 2019.
-This workshop also requires participants to have a working knowledge of both R and shell *More details coming soon!*
+This workshop also requires participants to have a working knowledge of both R and shell. *More details coming soon!*

 ***